 Once the machine has reached its set temperatures, then it should be allowed to come to equilibrium before any material is introduced into the extruder.
 NEVER start up an extruder until temperatures have reached their set points and the system is allowed to soak until the melt or stock temperature is well above the melting point for the selected material.
-For example, HDPE has a melting point of 260-280°F; therefore a recommended minimum stock temperature before starting the extruder would be approx. 300-325°F. ALWAYS monitor head pressure and motor load when starting up the extruder and do not exceed operating limits determined by the equipment manufacturer.
+For example, HDPE has a melting point of 260-280°F; therefore a recommended minimum stock temperature before starting the extruder would be approx. 300-325°F. For PP the recommended minimum stock temperature is 350-360°F. ALWAYS monitor head pressure and motor load when starting up the extruder and do not exceed operating limits determined by the equipment manufacturer.
 Ensure that the extruder is equipped with a pressure relief device, such as a rupture disk, should maximum extruder pressures ever be exceeded.